 Education Child Protection is a specialist training provider to anyone who comes into contact with children and vulnerable adults.
 We are proud to provide some of the best Child Protection, Adults at Risk and Online Safety training within the UK.
 The company has secured many contracts nationwide, including direct delivery of training on behalf of Local Safeguarding Children Partnerships (formally LSCB’s).

-Working Together to Safeguard Children (2018) places a duty on all employers to ensure that their staff are competent and confident in carrying out their responsibilities for safeguarding and promoting children and young people’s welfare.
+Working Together to Safeguard Children (July 2018) places a duty on all employers to ensure that their staff are competent and confident in carrying out their responsibilities for safeguarding and promoting children and young people’s welfare.

 This is where we can help; we specialise in offering training throughout any organisation to

-Sue has been a resident consultant for one of the largest chains of nursery provision in the United Kingdom, and has been a regular conference speaker in the world of Child Protection.
-She has included in her busy schedule working as a child counsellor for ChildLine and ChildLine Schools Service, and an adult counsellor for NAPAC.
+Sue has consulted for one of the largest chains of nursery provision in the United Kingdom and has been a regular conference speaker in the world of Child Protection.
+In addition, Sue has worked as a counsellor for Childline and Childline Schools service and an adult counsellor for NAPAC.